Fraction Four (make a whole) is a fun game to practice fractions with visual help.

-- A color pencil for each player (different colors)
+- A colored pencil for each player (different colors)

 The fractions at the top of the table/game board offer a visual for all the possible rolls to help the players find the match.

-It is a good idea to laminate this game board so that you can use it for long.
-Use different color marker for each player.
+It is a good idea to laminate this game board so that you can use it for a longer time.
+Use a different color marker for each player.